An upper bound on geodesic length in 2D critical first-passage percolation: Proof of Proposition (construction of the geodesic)

-\textbf{Part \ref{cp4}:} The chosen dual vertex $x^\star$ of $\incir_{j +1}$ is the endpoint of dual edge crossing $\incir_{j + 1}$.
-Set that edge (along with its primal counterpart to closed).
-Additionally, set all primal edges with at least one endpoint in $\ext(\incir_{j + 1})$ to closed (along with the dual counterparts).
-Set all edges on $\incir_j$ or with at least one endpoint in $\intr(\incir_j)$ to closed.
+\textbf{Part \ref{cp4}:} The chosen dual vertex $x^\star$ of $\incir_{j +1}$ is the endpoint of a dual edge that crosses $\incir_{j + 1}$.
+Set that edge (along with its primal counterpart) to closed.
+Additionally, set all edges whose midpoint is in $\ext(\incir_{j + 1})$ to closed.
+Set all edges whose midpoint lies on $\incir_j$ or in $\intr(\incir_j)$ to closed.
 Then, there is no closed dual path between $x^\star$ and $\incir_{j}$ in the original environment if and only if, in the modified environment, the cluster of dual closed edges containing those edges passing through $\incir_j$ is bounded.
-In the latter case, Lemma \ref{lemma:separation} implies that there is an open circuit $\CC$ surrounding $\incir_j$ in the modified environment (which i=s also open in the original environment).
-This open circuit is edge disjoint from $\incir_j$ and encloses $\incir_j$ by Lemma \ref{enclose lemma}.
+In the latter case, Lemma \ref{lemma:separation} implies that there is an open circuit $\CC$ surrounding $\incir_j$ in the modified environment (which is also open in the original environment).
+This open circuit is edge-disjoint from $\incir_j$.
 The point $x^\star$ lies in $\ext(\CC)$ since, in the dual environment, there is an infinite, closed dual path starting from $x^\star$--this path cannot cross $\CC$.

-Similarly as in Part \ref{cp2}, Lemma \ref{meet_circuits_lemma} contradicts the construction of $\incir_{j +1}$ as the next innermost circuit.
+Similarly as in part \ref{cp2}, Lemma \ref{meet_circuits_lemma} contradicts the construction of $\incir_{j +1}$ as the next innermost circuit.

-\textbf{Part \ref{cp5}:} This is almost the same as Part \ref{cp4}.
+\textbf{Part \ref{cp5}:} This is almost the same as part \ref{cp4}.
 The only difference is that, instead of setting edges on and inside $\incir_j$ to closed, we set all edges which connect vertices in $\mathcal{A}$ to closed.
 The rest of the proof goes the same.